Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 - You paid at least 100% (or 110%) of the prior year's tax liability

-Use Form 2210 to calculate the penalty or request a waiver if you had an uneven income pattern.
+Use Form 2210 to calculate the penalty or request a waiver for uneven income patterns.

 State Estimated Taxes

 Most states with an income tax also require quarterly estimated payments on a similar schedule.
-Common states where freelancers need to pay attention:
+Common examples:

-- Texas, Florida, Nevada, Washington: No state income tax - no state estimated payments required
+- Texas, Florida, Nevada, Washington: No state income tax, no state estimated payments

 Check your state's franchise tax board or department of revenue for specific rules.